rai-project/tensorflow/README.md

 #### The TensorFlow C library

 The TensorFlow C library is required for the TensorFlow Go package.
 You can download pre-built TensorFlow C library from [Install TensorFlow for C](https://www.tensorflow.org/install/lang_c).
+Currently (03/28/2019) the provided binary only supports CUDA 9.0.
+If you want to use other CUDA version for GPU, refer to the issue posted on TensorFlow GitHub page, [Tensorflow Installation for C does not work for Ubuntu 18.04 CUDA 10](https://github.com/tensorflow/tensorflow/issues/27225).

 Extract the downloaded archive to `/opt/tensorflow/`.